Fujiko Nakaya: Early life and education

 Nakaya was born in Sapporo in 1933, where her father Ukichirō Nakaya, who is credited with making the first artificial snowflakes, was at the time an assistant professor at Hokkaido University.
 Her father later produced a number of documentary films and radio programs and founded Iwanami Productions, a producer of documentary and educational films.
 Ukichirō Nakaya was also an accomplished sumi-e artist, and in 1960 his ink paintings were shown alongside Fujiko Nakaya's oil paintings in an exhibition at Sherman Gallery in Chicago.
 In recent years exhibitions at Oslo Kunstforening and Le Forum at Ginza Maison Hermès have illustrated the influence of Ukichiro Nakaya's ideas and scientific practice on Fujiko Nakaya's artmaking.

 Fujiko Nakaya went to high school in Tokyo, graduating from Japan Women's University High School.
-After high school, she came to the United States to pursue a degree at Northwestern University in Evanston, Illinois, USA.
+After high school, she went to the United States to pursue a degree at Northwestern University in Evanston, Illinois, USA.
 She graduated from Northwestern with a Bachelor of Arts in 1957 and went on to study painting in Paris and Madrid up until 1959.